byui-cit/cit470/ids_sensor/README.md

 ## Hints
 These hints assume you will follow the recommendation to deploy a Security Onion VM.
-- Spend some time studying the [Security Onion documentation](https://docs.securityonion.net/).
+- Spend some time studying the <a href="https://docs.securityonion.net/" target="_blank" ref="noopener">Security Onion documentation</a>.
 Get acquainted with its architectures, its many components and its "containerized" organization.
   - Do NOT deploy a Security Onion with a minimal IMPORT architecture.
 Although that's what the documentation's "First Time Users" section recommends,